futuredapp/donut/README.md

 | `donut_animationInterpolator` | Interpolator to be used in state change animations |
 | `donut_animationDuration` | Duration of state change animations in ms |

-In addition to these XML properties, the view features additional `masterProgress` property (`0f to 1f`) that can only be changed at runtime.
+In addition to these XML attributes, the view features `masterProgress` property (`0f to 1f`) that can be changed programatically.
 It controls percentual progress of all lines, including the background line, which allows you to get creative with startup animations, etc.

 ### Sample app

-The quickest way to start is to try the [sample](sample/) app, which contains an interactive playground with buttons and sliders to fiddle with.
+The quickest way to explore different styles is to try the [sample](sample/) app, which contains an interactive playground with buttons and sliders to fiddle with.

 ![Playground](imgs/playground.gif)